-We’re always looking for new female voices to join our collective.
+We’re always looking for new writers to join our collective.

 How it works

-Every month we open submissions on a new theme by posting a monthly letter (sign up to receive it straight to your inbox).
+Every two months, we open submissions on a new theme by sharing a letter (sign up to receive it straight to your inbox).
 Past themes have included PRIDE, DESIRE, TRIBE and NOURISH, with all past responses to these themes safely stored in our fabulous archive.
 Unfortunately, try as we might, it isn’t possible for us to feature everything that is submitted to us, but we’ll always give you full feedback either way and if we can’t fit your piece into one theme, we may ask if we can keep hold of it to consider for another upcoming theme.

 Guidelines for submitting